 The scapula is a flat bone found on the back of the chest wall on the ribs on the right and left sides.

-The upper outer end of the scapula is known as glenoid, which forms a shoulder joint with the head of the humerus.
+The upper outer end of the scapula is known as the glenoid, which forms a shoulder joint with the head of the humerus.
 The scapula moves horizontally along the posterior surface of the chest wall.

-The medial (inner) tendon of the subscapularis muscle is attached to the inner inferior border of the scapula and the external (lateral) tendon forms the anterior boundary of the rotator cuff and adheres to the humerus.
+The medial (inner) tendon of the subscapularis muscle is attached to the inferior inner border of the scapula, and the external (lateral) tendon forms the anterior boundary of the rotator cuff and adheres to the humerus.

 Subscapular rupture includes tearing of the subscapularis muscle and tendon.
-The rupture of the subscapularis muscle is located mainly on the subscapular muscle mass, which is in front of the lower third of the scapula.
+The crack of the subscapularis muscle is located mainly on the subscapular muscle mass, which is in front of the lower third of the scapula.

 The rupture of the subscapular tendon, on the contrary, is located on the anterior shoulder joint.
 The subscapular tendon forms the anterior section of the rotator cuff.

-The subscapular tendon or muscle rupture has a partial or total thickness and the lesions are confirmed with magnetic resonance studies.
+The subscapular tendon or muscle rupture has a partial or total thickness, and the lesions are confirmed with magnetic resonance studies.
 The symptoms of muscle and tendon rupture are different.